 Single-page form with 5-point Likert responses and an N/A option for items that are not relevant to the project being assessed.

 Source: Palinkas, L.A., Chou, C.P., Spear, S.E., Mendon, S.J., Villamar, J., & Brown, C.H.
 (2020).
 Measurement of sustainment of prevention programs and initiatives: The Sustainment Measurement System Scale.
-Implementation Science, 15, Article 71.
+Implementation Science, 15, 71.